Char D1: Renault NC

 Meanwhile, Louis Renault had obtained an order in 1923 to build two new prototypes as a parallel modification project, with the factory designation Renault NC; it was intended to feature not only an improved suspension system but also a more powerful engine.
 Like "FT", "NC" is a combination of code letters devoid of any meaning.
 One prototype happened to be finished second, in December 1925, and was therefore called the NC2.
 It was fitted with a modified Kégresse leaf spring suspension and a 62 hp engine.
 It had as an alternative designation Renault Modèle 24/25, because Renault proposed to build it as a possible "fast tank" as specified in Plan 1924 of the French Cavalry.
 This line of development was discontinued however.
-The first prototype to be ready, thus named the NC1, had a different suspension system, with twelve wheels and three large vertical volute springs per side.
+The first prototype to be ready, thus named the NC1, had a different suspension system, with twelve wheels and three large vertical coil springs per side.
 It allowed for a top speed of 18.5 km/h, making it in 1926 the fastest French tank ever developed.

 As had been the case for the Renault FT Kégresse, this project was still primarily intended to result in a modification proposal to rebuild existing Renault FTs.
 In 1926 it transpired that the Char de Bataille project, that later resulted in the Char B1, was evolving into a far heavier tank than at first intended.
 It would be impossible to procure this heavier design in sufficient numbers and therefore specifications were made in the Infantry Plan 1926 for a new Char léger d'accompagnement d'infanterie, a "light infantry support tank".
-Renault immediately tried to offer his NC1, now called the Renault Modèle 26/27, as the logical candidate for this role.
+Renault immediately tried to offer his NC as the logical candidate for this role.

-Renault also tried to open foreign markets.
-In 1928 he sold a single NC prototype to Sweden, in that country named the Stridsvagn fm/28.
-In 1929 he obtained an order of ten vehicles for Japan, there called the Renault Otsu-Gata ("Type B"); and 24 more were according to some sources delivered to Poland, fitted with 25 mm side armour, bringing the weight from 7.5 to 9.5 metric tons.
-In 1930, Japan received the Renault NC tanks ordered.
-In addition, in the early 1930s a single tank was delivered to Greece.
-All of these vehicles were described by postwar writers under the name NC27, but this was not a contemporary designation.